 Another type of mobile wallet is the hardware-like wallet.
 For example, take MEWconnect.
 This is MEW’s smartphone app, but it mainly acts as a secure access point for MEW’s web interface, rather than being a full interface in itself.
 Like a hardware wallet, it cannot send transactions from the device itself, but provides greater key security than any software solution.
 It even gives you a 24-word mnemonic phrase for recovery!

 To use MEWconnect, you access the wallet on your phone, and then scan a QR code to secure the connection between mobile and browser.
 This technology is at the forefront of Web3 interactions and facilitates connectivity with real security to back it up.
 In the future, connections to multiple decentralized applications and even between mobile devices may be mediated via secure QR scans.

 Hardware-like wallets are non-custodial by their nature, as they keep your keys secure within the device and give you a phrase for wallet recovery in case the device is lost or broken.
 When in doubt, remember this: if you’re receiving a 12 or 24 word phrase that you are asked to keep very safe and never give to anyone – you are using a non-custodial solution.
 If all you get is a password to the app, but no private key or phrase – then it’s a custodial one.

-In Part 4, we’ll be returning to browser-based wallets with the ‘browlet’, a wallet that is hosted within a browser extension to allow interactions with Dapps and other actors in the Ethereum marketplace.
+In Part 4, we’ll be turning to browser-based wallets that are hosted within a browser extension, allowing interactions with Dapps and other actors in the Ethereum marketplace.
 We’ll also discuss what Web3 is, while reviewing the best security practices to keep you safe while exploring the cryptosphere.
 Keep an eye out!